TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 180.530 Emergencies

-a) An emergency is a situation which presents an imminent and continuing threat to the health and safety of students or other occupants of a facility; requires complete or partial evacuation of a building or part of a building; or consumes one or more of the 5 emergency days built into the adopted calendar of the school or schools or would otherwise be expected to cause such school or schools to fall short of the minimum school calendar requirements.
+For purposes of this Section, an emergency is a situation that presents an imminent and continuing threat to the health and safety of students or other occupants of a facility, requires complete or partial evacuation of a building or part of a building, or consumes one or more of the 5 emergency days built into the adopted calendar of the school or schools or would otherwise be expected to cause such school or schools to fall short of the minimum school calendar requirements.
+[105 ILCS 5/17-2.11]

 1) The board of education, either at a regular meeting or at a special meeting called for that purpose, shall adopt a resolution declaring: